 When I spoke to Vaughn, he had just been in the midst of setting up the labels for the show — he’d received a package from an artist that very morning and was expecting more to come.

 The diversity of the pieces showcases the kinds of designs one would find in independent zines and magazines.
-Some resemble the esthetic visuals and designs of Rookie magazine and i-D magazine, and some even look like they’d have a chance as potential candidates for the next Grimes album cover.
+Some resemble the aesthetic visuals and designs of Rookie magazine and i-D magazine, and some even look like they’d have a chance as potential candidates for the next Grimes album cover.

 Despite this lo-fi feel, Vaughn curated the exhibit in an immeasurably cool, casual and trendy way.
 Realms II features notable artists such as Tetsunori Tawaraya, Elevator Teeth, Yusuke Nagaoka and Lasse Wandschneider, to name a few among many.